aws-samples/swift-chat/README.md

-# SwiftChat - A Sample Cross-platform AI Chat App
+# SwiftChat - A Cross-platform AI Chat App

-SwiftChat is a fast and responsive AI chat application built with React Native and Amazon Bedrock.
+SwiftChat is a fast and responsive AI chat application built with React Native and powered by Amazon Bedrock.
 Featuring a minimalist design philosophy and strong privacy protection, it offers real-time streaming conversations and AI image generation across Android, iOS, and macOS platforms.

 ![](images/promo.png)